danielbodnar/awesome-stars/README.md

 ## others

+- [nikhil-shuklaa/Cool-GitHub-Profile-README](https://github.com/nikhil-shuklaa/Cool-GitHub-Profile-README) - This repo is dedicated to collecting and showcasing the coolest GitHub profile READMEs from developers around the world.
+Whether your README is visually stunning, informative, or uniquely creative, we
+- [malvuln/RansomLord](https://github.com/malvuln/RansomLord) - RansomLord is a proof-of-concept Anti-Ransomware exploitation tool that automates the creation of PE files, used to compromise ransomware pre-encryption.
+- [nginx/unit](https://github.com/nginx/unit) - NGINX Unit - universal web app server - a lightweight and versatile open source server that simplifies the application stack by natively executing application code across eight different programming l
 - [absholi7ly/Bypass-authentication-GitHub-Enterprise-Server](https://github.com/absholi7ly/Bypass-authentication-GitHub-Enterprise-Server) - The authentication bypass vulnerability in GitHub Enterprise Server (GHES) allows an unauthorized attacker to access an instance of GHES without requiring pre-authentication.
 The vulnerability affects
 - [weaviate/Verba](https://github.com/weaviate/Verba) - Retrieval Augmented Generation (RAG) chatbot powered by Weaviate
 - [zoontek/valienv](https://github.com/zoontek/valienv) - A simple environment variables validator for Node.js, web browsers and React Native ✓